aryansinha1818/Shred-Macros---ChefGPT/README.md

 -   MongoDB

--   Local (Docker) for development
+-   Containerized for local development

--   MongoDB Atlas for production

 * * * * *